-WEST COLUMBIA, SC – A veteran South Carolina educator with more than two decades of experience has been selected as the new principal at Brookland-Cayce High School.
+WEST COLUMBIA, SC – A veteran South Carolina educator with more than two decades of experience is the new principal at Brookland-Cayce High School.

-Dr. James “Vance” Jones, the current principal at Spartanburg High School in the Upstate, is a familiar face in Lexington Two, having worked in the district from 2001-2005.
+Dr. James “Vance” Jones, who most recently served as principal at Spartanburg High School in the Upstate, is a familiar face in Lexington Two, having worked in the district from 2001-2005.

 Dr. Jones’ hire was recommended by Superintendent Dr. Brenda Hafner, following an earlier survey of the stakeholders on desired qualities and priorities for the school’s next leader.
 His hire was approved by the Board of Trustees at its March 16 meeting.